iobroker-community-adapters/ioBroker.logparser/README.md

 ### **WORK IN PROGRESS**

 -   (ciddi89) Fixed: [#25](https://github.com/iobroker-community-adapters/ioBroker.logparser/issues/25) Missing CSS class in date if it's older than today
+-   (ciddi89) Changed: Moved Dateformat option from table to other settings
+-   (ciddi89) Updated: Dependencies

 ### 2.1.0 (2023-03-05)